axelluguercio/nodejs_rest_api/README.md

 The terraform configuration provisions:

 * GKE cluster with 1 nodes (for staging) or zonal cluster with 2 nodes (prod).
 Ingress load balancer to redirect traffic between the nodes.
+* VPC for kubernetes
+* Service accounts for gke and workloads identity
 * Storage bucket to store terraform state backend

 Using the terraform config requires: